Muchnik degrees and cardinal characteristics: Coincidences of Muchnik degrees

 \subsection{The $\Delta$-value of a Turing oracle}

-The $\Gamma$-value of a Turing oracle $A$ was defined in Subsection~\ref{ss:Gamma} of the introduction.
-It is closely connected to the classes $\+ D(p)$ as in (Eqn.\ \ref{eqn:GammaD} above.
+The $\Gamma$-value of a Turing oracle $A$ was defined in \Cref{ss:Gamma} of the introduction.
+It is closely connected to the classes $\+ D(p)$ as in Eqn.\ \ref{eqn:GammaD} above.
 (Recall that we now view these classes as mass problems, so in Eqn.\ \ref{eqn:GammaD} we replace $A \in \+ D(p)$ there by $\ex Y \le_T A \, [ Y \in \+ D(p)] $.)
-Its dual was first considered by Merkle, Stephan and the second author \cite[Part 3]{LogicBlog:16}, and then in \cite[Section 7]{Nies:17a}. \begin{definition} Let

-\end{definition} Intuitively, $\Gamma(A)$ measures how well computable sets can approximate the sets that $A$ computes, counting the asymptotically worst case (the infimum over all $Y \le_T A$).
+Its dual was first considered by Merkle, Stephan and the second author \cite[Part 3]{LogicBlog:16}, and then in \cite[Section 7]{Nies:17a}. \begin{definition} Let \end{definition} Intuitively, $\Gamma(A)$ measures how well computable sets can approximate the sets that $A$ computes, counting the asymptotically worst case (the infimum over all $Y \le_T A$).
 In contrast, $\Delta(A)$ measures how well the sets that $A$ computes can approximate the computable sets, counting the asymptotically best case (the supremum over all $Y \le_T A$).
 Clearly $\Delta(A) \le 1/2$ for each $A$. \begin{cor} (i) $\Gamma(A) < 1/2$ implies $\Gamma(A) =0$.

 \n (ii) $\Delta(A)>0 $ implies $\Delta(A) = 1/2$. \end{cor}

 \begin{proof} By the definitions, for each $p \in (0, 1/2)$, we have \bc $\Gamma(A)< p \RA \ex Y \le_T A \, [Y \in \+ D(p)] \RA \Gamma(A)\le p$ \ec and dually \bc $\Delta(A)> p \RA \ex Y \leT A \, [Y \in \+ B(p)] \RA \Delta(A)\ge p$. \ec Now apply \Cref{thm:mainDelta}. \end{proof}